GN-SR/JavaChessGame/README.md

 This game can be played in a local, turn-based mode.
 It does not support network play or AI opponents at this stage.

-## Project Structure

-The project’s main structure is as follows:
-JavaChessGame/
-├── src/                       # Main directory for source code │   ├── Main.java              # Entry point of the application
-│   ├── ChessBoard.java        # Manages the chessboard layout and updates
-│   ├── Piece.java             # Defines the properties and behavior of chess pieces
-│   ├── MoveValidator.java     # Validates moves according to chess rules
-│   ├── GameController.java    # Manages game state, player turns, and game events
-│   ├── ChessGameUI.java        # Handles the user interface with Java Swing components
-├── README.md                  # Project README file
-└── LICENSE                    # License for the project (e.g., MIT License)